What We Do

-Core Youth service - formerly St. Michael’s Parish Youth Project is an independent community-based youth service set up in 1986.
-We provide non formal education, individual and group support. plus a range of indoor and outdoor activities to support young people from Inchicore to grow and develop to their full potential.
+Core Youth service is an independent community-based youth service set up in 1986.
+We provide non formal education, individual and group work support, plus a range of indoor and outdoor activities for young people from Inchicore and surrounding areas.

 "The project has a Vision of a well resourced community youth service which supports the young people of Inchicore"